When creating a WordPress website, everyone makes mistakes.

 We recommend using Aweber because they are one of the best email marketing companies on the market with a very beginner-friendly platform.

-To avoid this, we recommend choosing the right WordPress theme from the start and then stick to it.
+this, we recommend choosing the right WordPress theme from the start and then

 This allows your website visitors to become familiar with your website, your brand, and its unique style.